dwpaley/rprob/README.md

   3. Bb5, then there is no way of reaching all the following Spanish positions.
 They will remain at the bottom of the file and will reappear if I ever switch back to 3.
 Bb5.

+- Databases: Two databases are queried: the Lichess master database and the Lichess player database excluding bullet and players <2000.
+The total likelihood uses the simple average of these two sources.